walinejs/waline/docs/src/en/guide/server/intro.md

 Most of the server config can be configured through environment variables, and you can also configure some advanced options in the main entry file.

-For detailed information please refer to [Reference → Server Config](../../reference/server.md).
+For detailed information please refer to [Reference → Server Environment Variables](../../reference/env.md) and [Reference → Server Config](../../reference/server.md).

 ## Comment notification